To change your logo go to the 'Page Master' under the 'Design' menu

 In 2013 the Isle of Mull Ice Cream parlour opened in (whisper it) the converted public toilets on the main street.
 Try the whisky and marmalade flavour — proper ice cream.
 Delicious.

 Café Fish on the first floor of the flash 1930s ferry terminal building on the new(er) mid 19th century ferry pier is brilliant for seafood (and desserts), really nice and I think the best place to eat (at reasonable expense) in Tobermory (ph 01688 301 253).
 However, it is small, has two sittings for dinner, can be extremely busy and difficult to get a table, so book really early and you will not regret it.
 And it is not just my say so.
 The Good Food Guide awarded them best fish restaurant in the UK in 2011.
+I believe they also do take-aways.
 I like their strapline: 'The only things frozen are our fishermen'.
 But, a big but, in 2018 it was up for sale for £500,000 which could be very bad news.

 The Galleon Grill is as good for meat as Café Fish is for seafood, smallish and friendly (ph 01688 301 117).
+In 2019 it too was up for sale so things may change.

 An Tobar, the arts venue and excellent café up the hill, is definitely worth a visit, but normally closes at 5pm.
 It is in a converted school above the main street on Argyll Terrace with great views and outside tables, one of which has been created to look like one half of a small wooden boat (ph 01688 302 211).
-There are all sorts of activities there - music, art classes, a gallery and so on.
-And they do a pre Mull Theatre dinner, and then taxi you to the show.
+There are all sorts of activities there — music, art classes, a gallery and so on.
+And they do a pre Mull Theatre dinner, and then get a taxi to the show.

 You should certainly not miss a stroll around the upper village, particularly along Argyll Terrace with its neat terraced houses and garden plots separated by the road.
 The view down onto the bay with the bobbing boats on moorings is exquisite.